 Admissions Officers:

 These interviews are relatively formal.
 And obviously, the admissions officer has a high degree of influence over the decision of whether to admit you.
-So whether this is an evaluative or information interview, you definitely want to be on your toes.
+So whether this is an evaluative or information interview, you definitely want to be prepared.
 However, bear in mind that admissions officers meet with hundreds, if not thousands, of students every year.
 So they are probably less sensitive to your appearance and language than a professor or other adult might be.

 On the other hand, the admissions officer has access to every bit of your current admissions file prior to the interview.
 If you already have submitted the application, she might already have read your essay and consulted your teacher’s recommendations.
-If you have not submitted the application.
-She will at least know that you met her colleague at a college fair or filled out a form on the college’s website requesting more information.
+If you have not submitted the application, she will at least know that you met her colleague at a college fair or filled out a form on the college’s website requesting more information.

 Alumni: